-CARF IT Readiness: Technology, Security, and Documentation Requirements for Community Health Organizations
+CARF IT Readiness for Community Health Organizations

 If your CARF survey is six months out and your technology plan is a Word document from 2021, this article is for you.
+Over 85% of accredited organizations report improved client outcomes after implementing structured IT compliance.

 This guide breaks down what CARF expects from your IT environment, maps those requirements to actionable controls, and identifies the gaps that most commonly trip up community health organizations during survey.